MackHeller/project-team-24-public/deliverables/iteration-02.plan.md

 #### Artifacts

-Please describe the artifacts that you will produce in order to organize and keep track of your team's progress.
-For example:
- * To-do lists, burndown chart, schedule, etc.
- * If you include charts/diagrams, make sure to explain what they represent.
- * If you're maintaining a to-do list, make sure to mention which tool you're using, how you are prioritizing items and how items get assigned to team members.
+Most of the artifacts used will be the same as the ones used during the previous iteration, and new artifacts have been added to meet team needs.
+For team organization we will make use of Slack; decisions made over Slack will likely be on topics not concerning direct implementation but more so on scheduling and other team issues.
+If issues arise regarding implementation details, or other such conflicts, then slack can also be a platform to discuss solutions.
+General brainstorming and info aggregation will be handled by the use of Google docs.
+The group editing allowed by Google docs will also assist during weekly meetings if we unable to meet face-to-face.
+For assigning tasks and tracking progress we will make use of the GitHub issues and the online team-organization application Trello (for more granular tasks).
+The assignment of these tasks, and their associated priority, will be carried out during either the group meetings or over Slack.

  - Link to issue post with responsibilities for this iteration: https://github.com/csc301-fall-2016/project-team-24/issues/11
+ - link to brainstorming notes on implementatino details: docs.google.com/document/d/1t1vzYvifu1viiE6vm9i3t4oosKgifU6RrB5jUNmpuho/

 ## Product

 Goals and tasks:

- * Describe your goals for this iteration and the tasks that you will have to complete in order to achieve these goals.
- * When listing goals/tasks, order the items from most to least important.
- * Feel free (but not obligated) to specify some/all tasks as user stories.

- Our primary goal is to complete our prototype (i.e. a basic project which allows users to drag-and-drop gates, hook them up, and run simple simulations).
+Our primary goal is to complete our prototype (i.e. a basic project which allows users to drag-and-drop gates, hook them up with wires, and run simple simulations).

- To achieve our goals, we most importantly need:
+To achieve our goals, the following tasks take priority:
+ (1) To allow the user to create, drag, and drop gates and wires.
+The creation of gates should allow for multiple duplicates to be made and wires should be flexible enough to connect to any gate on the field.
+The ability to detect when wires are connected to gates also falls under this task.
- (1) To allow the user to drag and drop gates and wires (2) To implement backend logic for all of the gates and wires, and be able to simulate it and check whether the result is correct
+ (2) To implement backend logic for all of the gates and wires, and be able to simulate it and check whether the result is correct.
- (3) Integrate the front-end drag and drop together with the back-end logic so the logic is accurately simulated for a user-placed set of gates and wires
+ (3) Integrate the front-end drag and drop together with the back-end logic so the logic is accurately simulated for a user-placed set of gates and wires.

- Less important (moreso "stretch" goals this iteration) (4) Add collision for gates and other draggable logic objects so that there is no overlap in the level (5) Add accounts, serialization, and loading from files
+ Less important (moreso "stretch" goals this iteration) (4) Add collision for gates and other draggable logic objects so that there is no unintended overlap in the level (5) Add accounts, serialization, and loading from files

 Artifacts

- * Describe the artifacts (diagrams, interactive mock-ups, wireframes, actual code, etc.) that you are planning to produce by the end of (and during) this iteration.
- * Be precise.
-   For example: "Build the website" is not precise at all, but "Build a static home page and upload it somewhere, so that it is publicly accessible" is much clearer.

- * Document an outline of the student of our project.
-We will outline details answers to questions like what will the user flow be?
+ - Write up an outline for a typical user walkthrough.
+We will outline detailed answers to questions like what will the user flow be?
 How will the user interact with our project?
+This will aid us while deciding on which implementation features are core to our design

- - We will create the initial basic objects required for our program to functions, these include but are not limited to: levels, inputTriggers, outputTriggers, logic objects, file readers/writers
+ - We will create the initial basic objects required for our program to function, these include but are not limited to: levels, input/output detectors, logic objects, file readers/writers.

  - We will create "model" objects for wires and basic gates which can be connected with other wires and basic gates and properly simulate circuit logic

  - We will create a "model" object which holds wires and gates and allows us to simulate inputs on them as if they were real circuits